Mathics3/mathics-core/README.rst

 e.g., Symbol, a parser to create Expressions, and an evaluator to execute them.

-The home page for Mathics is https://mathics.org, where you will find a list of screenshots and components making up the system.
+The home page for Mathics3 is https://mathics.org, where you will find a list of screenshots and components making up the system.

 Installing
 ----------